Categories > Books > Harry Potter > A Horcrux’s Fate

 Something inside him loosened.

-Not enough to smile.
-Not enough to speak.
+Not enough to smile or to speak.

 His limbs were leaden.
 His head pounded with every heartbeat.
 But there was a quiet in him now, as though some part of the storm had passed.